 he is the worker of our perseverance, and to him be all the glory.

-well to maintain those judgments as our infallible rule of thought and life.
+God’s word pronounces judgments as to moral actions, and we shall dowell to maintain those judgments as our infallible rule of thought and life.

-103. “How sweet are thy words unto my taste! yea, sweeter than honey to my mouth!”
+103. “How sweet are thy words unto my taste! yea, sweeter than honey to my mouth!”“How sweet are thy words unto my taste!”
+He had not only heard the

 words of God, but fed upon them: they affected his palate as well as his